dineshba/website/content/posts/theme.md

 ---

 ### Backbone of my website:
 I am using [hugo](https://gohugo.io/) to build this website.
 Thanks to [Aswin Karthik](https://aswinkarthik.dev/) for his [blog](https://aswinkarthik.dev/posts/setting-up/) by which I setup this website.
-Just write markdown files and push, and your website is ready.
+Just write markdown files and push, and [travis-ci](https://travis-ci.org/) will publish your website.
 So cool !!!.

 There are lot of themes available [here](https://themes.gohugo.io/).
 After some search, I landed to current theme which is [hyde](https://github.com/spf13/hyde).
 I really liked the theme and it saved lot of my time.
 This theme gives lot of options to customize our website.
 I struggled 5 to 10 min to find all hidden options.